No. 15 UTSA’s perfect season ends in blowout at North Texas

+Whether it was losing three fumbles early with a slick ball or playing a hot opponent a week after staying perfect on a last-second touchdown, UTSA coach Jeff Traylor sensed the odds getting worse.

-DENTON, Texas (AP) — No. 15 UTSA’s undefeated season ended in a blowout as North Texas running backs DeAndre Torrey and Ikaika Ragsdale combined for five touchdowns in a 45-23 rout of the Roadrunners on Saturday.
+North Texas backs DeAndre Torrey and Ikaika Ragsdale combined for five touchdowns while UTSA quarterback Frank Harris had two turnovers and didn’t play after halftime in the Mean Green’s 45-23 rout of the Roadrunners.

-Quarterback Frank Harris had two of UTSA’s three lost fumbles among six overall before sitting the second half at UNT’s rain-soaked Apogee Stadium, a 10-year-old facility where a Top 25 team had never played.
+”I think human nature is we probably weren’t as juiced up as we were last week,” Traylor said, referring to a 34-31 victory over UAB. ”But it wasn’t like a bad effort.
+They were at a 10 and we probably played at an eight.
+And you turn it over three times in the weather, you’re going to get embarrassed, which we did today.”

+No. 1 Georgia and fourth-ranked Cincinnati are the remaining undefeated FBS teams.

+”Nobody wanted to go undefeated more than we did,” Traylor said. ”So that hurts terribly bad.
+But we still have everything to still play for.”

 The Roadrunners, ranked 10th nationally in rushing defense, had given up six touchdowns on the ground all season.
-The Mean Green (6-6, 5-3) matched that late in the third quarter of their fifth consecutive victory that followed a six-game losing streak as UNT earned bowl eligibility.
+North Texas (6-6, 5-3) matched that late in the third quarter of a fifth consecutive victory that followed a six-game losing streak.

+The Mean Green earned bowl eligibility in the first game involving a Top 25 team at their 10-year-old stadium.

+”This is the biggest win I’ve had and we’ve had as a program,” said sixth-year coach Seth Littrell, whose future was in question when his team was 1-6. ”Just a ranked opponent coming in here and us needing that win to get bowl eligible.”

 Ragsdale, a redshirt freshman, had a career-high 146 yards and two touchdowns as North Texas’ conference-leading rushing offense finished with 340 yards a week after UTSA allowed its previous season high of 220 in a last-second victory over UAB.